Cellous/NutriCare-AI/docs/screenshots/CaseStudy_Diabetes/README.md

 ---

 ## Step 4 – Modeling
+After profiling the Diabetes dataset, the next step is to build predictive models to evaluate which features are most important for hospital readmissions.
+The target variable is readmitted, which captures whether a patient was readmitted within 30 days.

 - Launched an **AutoML classification experiment** in Azure ML.
 - Target variable: **Readmission (yes/no)**.
 - Algorithms tested: Logistic Regression, Random Forest, Gradient Boosted Trees, Neural Networks.